pgmoneta/pgmoneta/doc/man/pgmoneta-cli.1.rst

 =======

 -c, --config CONFIG_FILE
-  Set the path to the pgmoneta.conf file
+  Set the path to the pgmoneta_cli.conf file

 -h, --host HOST
   Set the host name